jankovicsandras/imagetracerjs/README.md

 ![alt a sequence](s11.png)

 The **fitseq** function tries to fit a straight line on the start- and endpoint of the sequence (black line).
-If the distance error between the calculated points (black line) and actual sequence points (blue dots) is greater than the treshold, the point with the greates error is selected (red line).
+If the distance error between the calculated points (black line) and actual sequence points (blue dots) is greater than the treshold, the point with the greatest error is selected (red line).

 ![alt fitting a straight line](s12.png)